 CELTIC STITCHES IN TIME

-Celtic Stitches in Time is a series of online activities coinciding with the development of a new website dedicated to the work of George Bain (1881-1968).
+Celtic Stitches in Time is a series of activities coinciding with the development of a new website dedicated to the work of George Bain (1881-1968).

 An artist and educator with a passion for sharing Celtic art, Bain continues to inspire countless artists and craftspeople to this day.
 His instruction manuals are still in print as Celtic Art: The Methods of Construction.

 The child’s jumper along with other knitting designs by Bain are on display in the museum